ra1028/swift-mod/README.md

 `swift-mod` is a tool for Swift code modification that intermediating between code generator and formatter built on top of [apple/SwiftSyntax](https://github.com/apple/swift-syntax).
 It can generates boilerplate code, such as access control or memberwise initializers in modularized source code, taking into account the state of the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-You can improve your productivity for writing more advanced Swift codes with introducing `swift-mod`.
+You can improve your productivity for writing more advanced Swift codes by introducing `swift-mod`.

 ### Example